jsbueno/extralist/README.md

 and PagedList keeps track of pages size changes - so that it can always retrieve the correct values for the coinained sequence.

-[WIP] The PagedList API is under construction right now, and does not work with slices yet.
+[WIP] The PagedList API is under construction right now, deletions don't work with slices yet.
 [WIP] At this point of the implementation, for a   10_000_000 sized sequence, using page_size = 10000 there is a 250 fold __gain__ (25000%) in deleting consecutive elements one by one, and a 40 fold (36700%) performance __loss__ in random acess reading to elements on the same sequence afterwards.